Who can benefit from this guide?

 Update the information as needed.
 For detailed steps, refer to How to add an employee’s pay rate above.

 Select the Green Tick Button to save and close the ADD PAY RATE panel.
+The new record will either appear in the CURRENT or FORECAST section of the dated PAY RATE panel, depending on the start date.

 When the start date matches the current date, the new pay rate will move into the CURRENT section and the previous pay rate will move into the HISTORICAL section.
 This transition means the new pay rate becomes active, and the previous pay rate officially ends.